cyftogi/Fixed-Income-Backtesting/README.md

 # Fixed-Income-Backtesting
-A backtesting framework customized for the credit market (Cash Bond, CDX)
+A backtesting framework customized for the credit market

 1. Most raw data is fetched from Bloomberg terminal with tia package (https://github.com/bpsmith/tia)